GLP-1 Injections

 What You Need To Know About

-• What is Tirzepatide?
+• What is GLP-1/GIP Injectionsnjections?

-• How does Tirzepatide work?
+• How does GLP-1/GIP Injections work?

-Tirzepatide mimics two naturally produced hormones in your body, glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP).
+GLP-1/GIP Injections mimics two naturally produced hormones in your body, glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP).
 Its activity works to send signals to your brain to reduce hunger, slows down how quickly food leaves your stomach, and has hormonal effects to improve your metabolism.
 Together, these effects work to support weight loss.

-• What are the benefits of Tirzepatide?
+• What are the benefits of GLP-1/GIP Injections?

-Tirzepatide has been observed to lead to weight loss of about 21%, with the weight loss being sustained.
+GLP-1/GIP Injections has been observed to lead to weight loss of about 21%, with the weight loss being sustained.
 Health benefits associated with weight loss include improvements in energy, mood, and sleep, along with a reduction in heart disease, improvements in diabetes, blood sugar control, blood pressure control, cholesterol levels, kidney health, and fatty liver disease.

 • What are side effects I should be aware of?